-Definitions
+19 Definitions

-Continuous Disclosure & Shareholder Communication Policy Updated 24 September 2020 means ASX Limited ACN 008 624 691 or the securities exchange operated by it (as the case requires). means the board of the Company. means the Director of the Company appointed as the Chairman of the Board from time to time. means Benjamin Hornigold Ltd ACN 614 854 045. means the person appointed company secretary of the Company. means the Corporations Act 2001 (Cth). means a director of the Company. means the Company and its controlled entities. means the listing rules of ASX. means the managing director (or if there is no managing director, the CEO) or equivalent officer (by whatever title known) of the Company.
-As at the date of this document, the Board acknowledges this role is being undertaken by the Executive Chairman. means this Continuous Disclosure and Shareholder Communication Policy. means the senior management team (excluding Board members), from time to time, being those engaged who have the opportunity to materially influence the integrity, strategy and operation of the Company, and its financial performance. means shareholders of the Company.
+Deminitions In this policy: ASX means ASX Limited ACN 008 624 691 or the securities exchange operated by it (as the case requires).
+Board means the board of the Company.
+Chairman means the Director of the Company appointed as the Chairman of the Board from time to time.
+Company means Benjamin Hornigold Ltd ACN 614 854 045.
+Company Secretary means the person appointed company secretary of the Company.
+Corporations Act means the Corporations Act 2001 (Cth).
+Director means a director of the Company.
+Group means the Company and its controlled entities.
+Listing Rules means the listing rules of ASX.
+Managing Director/CEO means the managing director (or if there is no managing director, the CEO) or equivalent officer (by whatever title known) of the Company.
+As at the date of this document, the Board acknowledges this role is being undertaken by the Board.
+Policy means this Continuous Disclosure and Shareholder Communication Policy.
+Senior Executives means the senior management team (excluding Board members), from time to time, being those engaged who have the opportunity to materially influence the integrity, strategy and operation of the Company, and its financial performance.
+At the date of this report the Company has nil senior executives currently.
+Shareholders means shareholders of the Company.